vladyslavpavlenko/web_labs/todo-app/README.md

 # React ToDo App

-## Run
+## Running the Application
-Firstly, run the WebSocket Server.
-It is needed for data synchronization across tabs.
-Execute this command from the root folder:
+First, start the WebSocket server.
+This is required for data synchronization across tabs.
+Run the following command from the root folder:
 ```bash
 ts-node ./src/server.ts
 ```

-Secondly, run the application:
+Next, start the application:
 ```bash
 npm run dev
 ```